 - Birla Planetarium tops the list of attractions for kids in Kolkata.
 Spend some quality time with family at the planetarium to gaze at the artificial video simulations of the night sky along with the stars and other heavenly bodies of the universe

 - Dakshineshwar Kali Temple is the oldest Hindu temple in the city of joy dedicated to Goddess Kali.
-Take a temple tour of this renowned holy-site to seek blessings of Kali
+Take a temple tour of this renowned holy site to seek the blessings of Kali

 - Princep Ghat is a must-visit for getting gorgeous sights of the sunsets during the dusk